CalVCB offers several ways to apply for compensation:

 - Find other resources.

 An applicant may indicate emergency award on an application or bill.
 CalVCB can issue an emergency award if it’s determined the victim or derivative victim needs immediate assistance.
 An emergency award represents an advance of the final compensation amount.
 If CalVCB later denies the application or claim, the applicant must repay the emergency award.

-Applicants must apply for compensation within seven years of the crime, seven years after the direct victim turns 18, or seven years from when the crime could have been discovered, whichever is later.
-Also, if the application is based on specified crimes involving sex with a minor, a victim may file at any time prior to their 28th birthday.
+Individuals must apply for compensation within seven years of the crime; seven years after the direct victim turns 21; or seven years from when the crime could have been discovered, whichever is later.

 Under certain circumstances, the Board may grant an application extension.
 A victim must complete the Late Filing Consideration form and submit it with their application.